Should we tolerate the intolerant? Should we, in the words of Leszek Kolakowski,

 . . . tolerate political or religious movements which are hostile to tolerance and seek to destroy all the mechanisms which protect it, totalitarian movements which aim to impose their own despotic regime?
 Such movements may not be dangerous as long as they are small; then they can be tolerated.
 But when they expand and increase in strength, they must be tolerated, for by then they are invincible, and in the end an entire society can fall victim to the worst sort of tyranny.
 Thus it is that unlimited tolerance turns against itself and destroys the conditions of its own existence.
 (Freedom, Fame, Lying, and Betrayal, p.
 39.)

-Has there been a NYT editorial censuring Ahmadinejad for his repeated calls for the destruction of the sovereign state of Israel?
+Was there ever a New York Times editorial censuring Ahmadinejad for his repeated calls for the destruction of the sovereign state of Israel?

 Related: What Explains the Left's Toleration of Militant Islam?
 The piece begins as follows:

 From 1789 on, a defining characteristic of the Left has been hostility to religion, especially in its institutionalized forms.
 This goes together with a commitment to such Enlightenment values as individual liberty, belief in reason, and equality, including equality among the races and between the sexes.
 Thus the last thing one would expect from the Left is an alignment with militant Islam given the latter’s philosophically unsophisticated religiosity bordering on rank superstition, its totalitarian moralism, and its opposition to gender equality.